CCEMGroupTCD/DARTassembler/docs/doc_files/1_quickstart.rst

     DARTassembler assembler --input assembler.yml

-You can see that the assembler module prints the progress to the terminal and saves the output files in the ``DARTassembler`` folder.
+The assembler module prints the progress to the terminal and saves the output files in the ``DARTassembler`` folder.
 You can get an overview of the assembled complexes by opening the file ``isomers.csv`` with a program such as Excel.
 This file displays information on all isomers of all complexes DART tried to assemble.
 DART automatically generates all possible geometric isomers, which is why most of our Pd(II) complexes in the csv file have 2 successful entries.
 However, you will notice that some complexes have only one or even zero successful isomers, which indicates they were filtered out due to steric clashes or duplicates (e.g. if the chosen cis-bidentate ligand is symmetrical).
 In total, we see 186 isomers of 100 complexes were successfully assembled, meaning most complexes have two valid isomers generated.

 Now, we can also browse through all successfully assembled structures by opening the concatenated .xyz file with the ase gui: